I Won't Return To Abuja Until Boko Haram Is Defeated - Burutai

-The Chief of Army Staff, General Tukur Burutai has stated that he would not leave the Operation Lafiya Dole until Boko Haram insurgents are defeated.
+The Chief of Army Staff, General Tukur Buratai, has stated that he would not leave the Operation Lafiya Dole until Boko Haram insurgents are defeated.

 This co.es after the Chadian Army led by President Idris Deny dealt a heavy blow to the insurgents.

 “We will not leave this insurgency to last like in other countries who have fought insurgency for close to 50 years.
-We cannot allow that to happen here”, Buratai said.
+We cannot allow that to happen here,” he said.

 “You may wonder that this counter-insurgency operation has lingered for too long, we all know globally that counter terrorism is very complex.
 There are some countries that have fought counter terrorism for close to 50years.
 But we’re not going to leave it, we will not leave this camp